-With slavery on the increase in the US and with home foreclosures in record numbers, the real impact of the economic crisis is felt right here at home.
-Working with local police and federal agents we are working to free slaves in California, New York, and in Washington DC, and we are assisting and advocating on behalf of local and national task forces to abolish slavery both at home and abroad.
+With slavery on the increase in the USA and with home foreclosures in record numbers, the real impact of the economic crisis is felt right here at home.
+Working with local police and federal agents we are working to free slaves in California, Texas, Florida, New York, and Washington DC, we are assisting and advocating on behalf of local and national task forces to abolish slavery both at home and abroad.

 Abolish Slavery Coalition would like to commend and thank the city of Chico, California for taking action and defeating slavery.